e1r1kk/e1r1kk.github.io/_posts/2025-05-09-metaCTF-April-CTF-writeups.md

 ![metashop homepage](\assets\images\April2025MetaCTF\MetaShopHomepage.png)

+Based on this briefing, our goal seems to involve manipulation of a site to buy our flag.

+### Info Gathering

 After signing up and loging in, we can load the Products page and see the different products we can buy - one of which being our $1000 dollar flag:

 ![product page](\assets\images\April2025MetaCTF\ProductPage.png)